NetSPI/PowerHunt/README.md

 Invoke-HuntPersistPR -OutputDirectory "c:\temp" -Threads 100 -DomainController 10.1.1.1 -Credentials domain\user
 </pre>

-## Command Benchmarks
-* Based on initial testing, data collection can be completed from approximetly 2000 systems an hour.
-* Please note that if analysis modules are not disabled, time to script completion may be longer.

 ## Framework Structure Summary
 Below is a summary framework's directory structure.
 |Path|Description